usnistgov/nist-mud/README.md

 Please do not re-distribute until this repository is granted public access.
 This will happen after:

-1. The IETF draft has achieved an RFC status.
+1. The IETF MUD draft has achieved an RFC status.
 2. All issues are satisfactorily resolved.

 This project only implements the necessary ACL support for MUD profiles generated from MudMaker.org.